All Episodes

 Remember that?

-Now, high-end TV, they shoot uh something like I think the ratio's 15 to 1.
+Now, high-end TV, they shoot something like, I think the ratio is 15 to 1, 15 feet of tape for every one foot used.

-The real question is did Tiger Woods ever dream that someday his former coach would be giving lessons to me.
+The real question is, did Tiger Woods ever dream that someday his former coach would be giving lessons to me?

 I mean, Tiger must be bragging about that to every woman he meets.